ardapda/ValidatorCommissionSplit/README.md

 4. Edit the `chainconfig.ts` to add your custom chain and network config
 5. Edit the `addresslist.ts` , add your validator address ,and the delegators addresses that you want to split the commission to.
 Also you can add addresses for your custom chains.
 6. `cp .env.example .env`
-7. Input your validator account mnemonic and chainid to `.env` file
+7. Input your validator account mnemonic chainid and timeout to `.env` file

 ## Run

 `ts-node CommissionSplit.ts`

 ## Log